 While it might often seem overwhelming to put all this into motion, the key is to start small and build slowly, one thing at a time.

-In Part 2, I’ll take a deeper dive into each of these actionable steps—complete with detailed examples, possible scripts, and additional best practices you can adopt right away.
-Stay tuned for more insights on streamlined release management.
+In Part 2, I’ll take a deeper dive into each of these actionable steps, with detailed examples, possible scripts, and additional best practices you can adopt right away.
+Stay tuned.